data-science-on-aws/deep-fake-detection-challenge/README.md

 ![Multi Node Distribution](img/multi_node.png)
 ![Incremental Retraining](img/incremental_retraining.png)

-#### Fully Replicated - Full Copy from S3 Bucket to Each Node / Instance
+#### Dataset is Fully Replicated
+The dataset is copied from S3 Bucket to each SageMaker worker.

 ![Fully Replicated Data](img/fully_replicated.png)

-#### Sharded by S3 Key - Different Chunks of Data Copied from S3 Bucket to Each Node / Instance
+#### Dataset is Sharded by S3 Key
+* Different partitions of the dataset are copied from S3 to each SageMaker worker as needed.

 ![Sharded by S3 key](img/sharded_s3.png)

-### Custom SageMaker Containers
+### Extend the SageMaker Docker Images
 * Convert the Notebook to a `train.py` File in Docker Image
 * Run this [sample notebook](examples/custom-sagemaker-container/notebook.ipynb)
 ![Parameter Server](img/parameter_server.png)
 * Run the Docker Image as a SageMaker Training Job

-### Alternative to Amazon SageMaker: Use Your Own Deep Learning AMIs
+### Extend the Deep Learning AMIs
 * AWS [Deep Learning AMIs](https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html)